 - Cut the butter into small pieces

 - Mix all the ingredients (except the sugar coating) and form a dough.
-Put it in a plastic bag and cool in the fridge for a few hours
+Use more ground nuts or chestnut flour if the dough is too sticky.
+Cover with wrap foil and cool in the fridge for a few hours

 - Preheat the oven to 150 C and line a baking sheet with parchment paper

 - Shape crescents from the dough and place them on the baking sheet

 - Bake for about 15 minutes, until the edges are light brown

 - Let cool almost completely and very carefully roll in the vanilla-sugar mixture (optional)

 - Keep the crescents in an air-tight container